Top-notch Spanish <> English translation and editing across disciplines and genres

 Our Quest

-To discover poetry amidst the noise:
+To discover poetry amidst the din:

 the flapping wings of a hummingbird